 The waiver also includes spending authority to support alternative payment models and integrated care through various programs such as the multi-payer Patient Centered Medical Home Initiative, a bundled payment pilot program for children with asthma, and Delivery System Transformation Initiative (DSTI) incentive payments to eligible safety net hospitals.
 The total amount of DSTI payments to these safety net providers over the three-year period is up to \$628 million, of which up to \$82.2 million is expected to be covered by state resources annually.
 Legislation approved in 2012 supported the establishment and full funding for the DSTI trust fund for fiscal 2012 and 2013, and MassHealth began implementation of the program at the end of fiscal 2012.
 These funds will support safety net hospitals' investments to fundamentally change the delivery of care, with the ultimate goal of transitioning away from fee-for-service payments toward alternative payment methodologies that reward high-quality, efficient and integrated care systems.
-The fiscal 2014 budget supports \$94 million in DSTI payments to safety net hospitals, with an additional \$11 million funded by Cambridge Health Alliance through an Inter-Governmental Transfer (IGT) for a total of \$105 million in fiscal 2014.
-This figure represents only half of the payments for the hospital fiscal year; due to timing requirements, the remaining hospital fiscal 2014 payments are included in the fiscal 2015 budget, which also includes the first of the two hospital fiscal 2015 DSTI payments that have been increased by 25%.
-The total DSTI payment in the fiscal 2015 budget is \$235 million, with \$210 million supported by the General Fund and \$25 million supported by an intergovernmental transfer with Cambridge Health Alliance.
+The fiscal 2014 budget supports \$94 million in DSTI payments to safety net hospitals with an additional \$11 million funded by Cambridge Health Alliance through an Inter-Governmental Transfer (IGT) for a total of \$105 million in fiscal 2014.
+This figure represents only half of the payments for the fiscal year; due to timing requirements, the remaining payments are included in the Governor's fiscal 2015 budget recommendations.
+The fiscal 2015 budget recommendations also include the first of the two increased fiscal 2015 DSTI payments.
+The payments have been increased by 25%.
+The total DSTI payment in the Governor's fiscal 2015 budget recommendations is \$235 million, with \$210 million supported by the General Fund and \$25 million by an intergovernmental transfer with Cambridge Health Alliance.
+The House's fiscal 2015 budget funds the DSTI payments at the same levels.

-On September 30, 2013, the Commonwealth submitted a request to extend the 1115 waiver through June 30, 2019.
+On September 30, 2013, the Commonwealth submitted a request to extend the 1115 waiver for a new five-year term, beginning July 1, 2014 and continuing through June 30, 2019.
 The extension request includes proposals to continue successful programs that have been established under the waiver, including a bundled payment pilot program for children with high-risk asthma, an Express Lane Eligibility renewal process for parents and caretakers of children receiving Supplemental Nutritional Assistance Program (SNAP) benefits, authority to provide intensive early intervention services to children up to age three who have autism-spectrum disorders, and various payments to providers such as the Delivery System Transformation Initiatives, Infrastructure and Capacity Building grants, the Health Safety Net and supplemental payments to critical safety net providers such as Boston Medical Center and Cambridge Health Alliance.
 In addition, the proposal seeks support for the Commonwealth's efforts to advance alternative payment and delivery system models, including MassHealth's Primary Care Payment Reform Initiative, a future Accountable Care Organization model in development and a fully integrated care model for disabled Medicaid members.
 Finally, the proposal seeks to continue all authorities approved as part of the recent 2013 waiver amendment and requests significant federal matching funds for Designated State Health Programs.
-CMS has extended the prior 1115 waiver by one month, until July 31, 2014, to accommodate discussions with the Commonwealth over the requested waiver extension.

 Health Safety Net.
 The Health Safety Net (HSN) makes payments to hospitals and community health centers for providing certain health care services to their low-income patients who are not eligible for health insurance or cannot afford it.
-The HSN is administered by the Office of Medicaid within the Executive Office of Health and Human Services, and is funded primarily through assessments on hospitals and health insurance providers.
+In accordance with legislation enacted in 2012, authority to administer the HSN was transferred to the Executive Office of Health and Human Services, effective November 5, 2012.
+The HSN is funded primarily through assessments on hospitals and health insurance providers.